1. The Berkshires

 Local tips:

 Avoid peak weekend traffic by arriving early.
-Visit Wellfleet for oysters, Chatham for charm, and Provincetown for culture and vibrant energy.How to Get to Cape Cod:
+Visit Wellfleet for oysters, Chatham for charm, and Provincetown for culture.How to Get to Cape Cod:

 Drive from Boston (about 2 hours), take a ferry from Boston to Provincetown, or fly into Barnstable Municipal Airport.
 The Cape Cod Rail Trail also offers bike-friendly access through multiple towns.Map & More Info: